 Basic Detox Diet Plan

-There are many different types of detox diet, but these are basic steps toward more thorough detox process and a healthier life style.
+There are many different types of detox diets, but these are basic steps toward a more thorough detox process and a healthier lifestyle.

 - Food rich in fiber: beets, garlic, broccoli and all green vegetables

 - Plenty of liquid (water, juices with no additives), especially lemon water

 - Beans: kidney beans, lentils, chickpeas

 - Nuts and seeds: flaxseeds are must, sesame seeds, sunflower seeds, pumpkin seeds, almonds, walnuts.
 All these without salt!